railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_wf.rst

 Open ERP supports several units of measure.
 Quantities of the same product can be expressed in several units of measure at once.
 For example you can buy grain by the tonne and resell it by kg.
 You just have to make sure that all the units of measure used for a product are in the same units of measure category.

-.. tip:: **Definition** *Categories of units of measure*
+.. note:: Categories of units of measure

-    All units of measure in a category are convertible from one unit to another.
+   All units of measure in the same category are convertible from one unit to another.

 The table below shows some examples of units of measure and their category.
 The factor is used to convert from one unit of measure to another as long as they are in the same category.